hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 Arrays are also a form of objects, with extra behavior.
 The organization of contents in arrays is slightly more structured than for general objects.

-12. ### Object sub-types are just what?
+12. ### What are Object sub-types?

 There are a few special object sub-types, which we can refer to as complex primitives.

 13. ### What's relationship between these built-in functions and simple primitives?

 For some of them, their names seem to imply they are directly related to their simple primitives counter-parts, but in fact, their relationship is more complicated.
 Luckily, the language automatically coerces a `"string"` primitive to a `String` object when necessary, which means you almost never need to explicitly create the Object form.
 It is **strongly preferred** by the majority of the JS community to use the literal form for a value, where possible, rather than the constructed object form.

-14. ### Have **null**, **undefined**, object wrapper?
+14. ### Have `null`, `undefined`, object wrapper?

 `null` and `undefined` have no object wrapper form, only their primitive values.